What Is Office Etiquette and Why Is It Important In 2024?

 2. Come Prepared

 Preparation is a hallmark of professionalism in meetings.
 Review the agenda and any relevant materials beforehand to contribute meaningfully to discussions.
-Preparedness showcases your commitment to the meeting's objectives and ensures you make the most of the time invested.
+Preparedness showcases your commitment to the meeting's objectives and ensures you maximise the time invested.

 3. Participate Actively